ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-2.md

 straightforward to parse[\[2\]](#ft2) and uses a syntax that many developers are already familiar with.
-To make our lives easier during parsing we are also going to say that every section of a doc must be declared with a tag.
+To make our lives easier during parsing we are also going to say that every section of a doc must start with a tag line.
 As a convention the first section of a doc should have a tag that describes the C construct being documented[\[3\]](#ft3) (where applicable).
 The `brief` section in our Doxygen example above: